-1 These low cost, relatively easy to achieve action items received the most support at a public forum held on Nov.
+1These low cost, relatively easy to achieve action items received the most support at a public forum held on Nov.
 3, 2016.

-- Identify ways for better management of existing parking spaces, e.g. consider off-site remote parking for employees. - Work with the Kittery Land Trust to create a prioritized list of parcels for open space acquisition should there parcels come up for sale. - Consider endorsing York River Committee's efforts to designate the York River Watershed as a Federal Wild and Scenic River with the Mt.
-Agamenticus-to-the-Sea Initiative. - Increase awareness regarding dog feces ordinance and erect more signs with regulations pertaining to the conduct of dogs and their owners on beaches and other open spaces. - Prepare educational materials summarizing Kittery's water quality challenges and the effects of pollutants and pesticides. - Create an on-line and printed guide to the recreational resources of Kittery and make them available to residents and visitors. - Establish a process to monitor and report on the status of the Comprehensive Plan Implementation.
+- Identify ways for better management of existing parking spaces, e.g. consider off-site remote parking for employees. - Work with the Kittery Land Trust to create a prioritized list of parcels for open space acquisition should these parcels come up for sale. - With a recommendation by the York River Study Committee, consider endorsing the designation of the York River and its watershed, as a Partnership Wild and Scenic River. - Increase enforcement and awareness regarding animal waste ordinance and erect more signs with regulations pertaining to the conduct of dogs and their owners on beaches and other open spaces. - Prepare educational materials summarizing Kittery's water quality challenges and the effects of pollutants and pesticides. - Create an on-line and printed guide to the recreational resources of Kittery and make them available to residents and visitors. - Establish a process to monitor and report on the status of the Comprehensive Plan Implementation.